-When people tell me that the mark of a writer is someone who commits to a word or page count every day, I want to do two things: wipe their smug platitude clear across their face and laugh.
-Mostly, I laugh the laugh of crazed serial killers — the kind of back-of-the-throat guttural cackle that causes most people to slowly step away from the vehicle.
+When people tell me that the mark of a writer is someone who commits to a word count or page count every day, I want to do two things: wipe their smug platitude clear across their face and laugh.
+Mostly, I laugh the laugh of crazed serial killers—the kind of back-of-the-throat guttural cackle that causes most people to slowly step away.

-In college, I remember the editor of the literary review approaching me with a copy of my short story in hand.
-He looked at the paper and then up at me in confusion, as if he couldn’t reconcile the woman wearing a flannel and baseball cap with the woman who wrote a story about her mother being her first hurt.
-After he complimented the story, in a smaller voice he said I didn’t look like a writer, to which I responded, well, what the fuck is a writer supposed to look like?
+In college, the editor of the literary review approached me with a copy of my short story in hand.
+He looked at the paper and then up at me in confusion, as if he couldn’t reconcile the woman wearing a flannel shirt and baseball cap with the woman who wrote a story about her mother being her first hurt.
+After he complimented the story, he said in a smaller voice that I didn’t look like a writer, to which I responded, “Well, what the fuck is a writer supposed to look like?”

-I was born to write, but I was also born to build brands and this realization often created tension between the two worlds I inhabited.
-Book friends were astounded to discover that I command a six-figure salary while marketing friends held up my book and said, you wrote this?
-Wow, I didn’t know you were a writer.
+I was born to write, but I was also born to build brands, and this realization often created tension between the two worlds I inhabited.
+Book friends were astounded to discover that I earn a six-figure salary, and marketing friends held up my book and said, “You wrote this?
+Wow, I didn’t know you were a writer.”

 It’s possible to be more than one thing.
-Few realize this simple, true fact.
+Few people realize this simple, true fact.

-This is all to say that writers don’t “look” a certain way.
+Writers don’t “look” a certain way.
 There is no one way to be a writer or to write a novel other than your way.
 I don’t toil away every morning in front of a Word document.
-Instead, I negotiate contracts with clients on conference calls, mentor marketing executives, beg for student loan deferments, yes, I’ll hold, build businesses, yes, I’ll continue to hold, and write when I can because my dark, experimental fiction isn’t paying the bills.
+Instead, I negotiate contracts with clients on conference calls, mentor marketing executives, beg for student loan deferments (“yes, I’ll hold”), build businesses (“yes, I’ll continue to hold”), and write when I can because my dark, experimental fiction isn’t paying the bills.

 Agatha Christie once said, “The best time for planning a book is while you’re doing the dishes.”
-This is how I’ve managed to publish two books, countless stories, and essays over the past two decades.
+This is how I’ve managed to publish two books and countless stories and essays over the past two decades.
 I created space and time for the work while understanding the pragmatic reality otherwise known as life.
 Neuroscience tells us that we’re wired to cleave to that which is safe and known.
 Experience and repetition define that knowing.
-Along comes an idea for a book — a dense forest rife with unknowns — and if given the choice we’ll file our taxes and nails over putting thought to type.
+Along comes an idea for a book—a dense forest rife with unknowns—and if given the choice, we’ll file our taxes and our nails over putting thought to type.
 That’s one of the many arcane ways we stand in our own way.

-We retreat back into the comfort of complacency instead of risking the possible magic of a new reality.
+We retreat into the comfort of complacency instead of risking the possible magic of a new reality.
 We fear and succumb to failure before we’ve typed our first word without understanding that success is comprised of a million little failures.
-We give up because the largeness of the novel is a weight too heavy to bear, instead of thinking about writing as Margaret Atwood would have it: “a word after a word after a word is power.”
+We give up because the largeness of the novel is a weight too heavy to bear instead of thinking about writing as Margaret Atwood would have it: “A word after a word after a word is power.”

-In Zadie Smith’s beloved essay “That Crafty Feeling,” she architects two types of writers: the Macro Planner and Micro Manager.
-The Macro Planner lives for their notebook, post-its, sketches, plot outlines, character sketches — they’ve written the whole book in their head before they’ve even sat down to type.
-They live for the blueprints and plans.
-The house is pre-fab, already built in their heads.
+In Zadie Smith’s beloved essay “That Crafty Feeling,” she archetypes two kinds of writers: the Macro Planner and the Micro Manager.
+The Macro Planner lives for their notebook, Post-its, sketches, plot outlines, and character sketches; they’ve written the whole book in their head before they even sat down to type.
+They live for the blueprints and plans, and the house is pre-fab.
 Apparently, Graham Greene was a Macro Planner.
-Whereas the Micro Manager plays the page as it lays.
-They start with the first line and somehow navigate their way to the last one and they’ve no idea where the story will go.
-Smith writes,
+Meanwhile, the Micro Manager plays the page as it lays.
+They start with the first line and somehow navigate their way to the last one, and they have no idea where the story will go.
+Smith puts it this way:

 Micro Managers build a house floor by floor, discretely and in its entirety.
 Each floor needs to be sturdy and fully decorated with all the furniture in place before the next is built on top of it.
 There’s wallpaper in the hall even if the stairs lead nowhere at all.